 Leboucher brings 20-year expertise in utilities and transport, business development, partnership agreements and project financing

 The Smart Cities program defines, coordinates and implements the strategy for the France Telecom-Orange Group in the Smart Cities vertical, more specifically the utilities sector (electricity, water and gas distribution) and transportation (connected car and public transportation).
-Orange Business Services has been designing, implementing and operating Smart Cities ICT solutions and networks since 2006.
+Orange Business has been designing, implementing and operating Smart Cities ICT solutions and networks since 2006.

 - m2o city launched in 2010 with Veolia Water as an operator specialized in remote environmental data and water meter reading services;